BrandenSoropia/figure-1-challenge/README.md

 1. Run app on simulator or your phone using the above mentioned instructions.
 2. Click on the bug icon on the top bar (🐞) to toggle showing Storybook or the app!

+**To Developer With Storybook:**
+It's a little funky since React Native can't use dynamic imports to automatically find all stories.
+I've set it up to use a script to auto-generate a `storyLoader.js` file that'll have find all stories in `src/` folder everytime you run `yarn storybook`.

+It's super sketchy, I think, but does the job for now!

+So to generate an updated list of stories, run `yarn storybook`, once done, kill it (because it's not setup to work on web atm...).
+Refresh the app on your phone/simulator and it should have the latest stories!

 ## Nice To Haves

 1. Define a theme for easier styling consistency